 There are two types of keyboards on the market today, mechanical and membrane.

 Not surprisingly, mechanical is the original.
-When computers first appeared in the market (think like the original Commodore 64 it had a type of mechanical keyboard.
-At the time, this was remarked upon, as one of the best keyboards, as other popular home computers like the Atari 400 and Sinclair used a cheaper membrane computer keyboard.
-Other home computers like the Apple 2 and IBM PC used mechanical keyboards as well.
-A bit of trivia, at the time these were called a “Keyboard computer” due to the computer itself being under the keyboard.
+When computers first appeared in the market (think like the original Commodore 64 they had a mechanical keyboard.
+This was remarked upon as one of the best keyboards, as other popular home computers like the Atari 400 and Sinclair used a cheaper membrane computer keyboard.
+Other home computers like the Apple 2 and IBM PC also used mechanical keyboards.
+At the time, a bit of trivia was called a “Keyboard computer” due to the computer itself being under the keyboard.

-The main disadvantages of a mechanical keyboard are price, weight and noise. though some users will insist that the noise and weight are the features that make them desirable as the noise provides audible feedback, and the weight make them feel more solid.
-If you’re a writer of a gamer, these are their choice for keyboards for computers.
+The main disadvantages of a mechanical keyboard are price, weight and noise.
+Some users will insist that the noise and weight are the features that make them desirable as the noise provides audible feedback, and the weight makes them feel more solid.
+If you’re a writer or a gamer, these are their choice for computer keyboards.

 What is a Membrane Keyboard?

-A membrane keyboard is basically a design where the keys are printed on a flexible layer, usually a plastic material, this is the part the user presses on.
-Below it is two layers, a membrane that has holes where the keys are, that, when pressed make contact with the third conductive layer.
-The advantage of this design is they are very durable, easy to clean, as the only exposed part is just a plastic sheet.
+A membrane keyboard is a design where the keys are printed on a flexible layer, usually plastic.
+This is the part the user presses on.
+Below it is two layers, a membrane with holes where the keys are that, when pressed, make contact with the third conductive layer.
+This design’s advantage is they are very durable and easy to clean, as the only exposed part is just a plastic sheet.
 Today this makes the design popular for applications like toys or outdoor equipment, where a rugged keyboard is needed, whether it’s the elements or overactive pre-schoolers.
 Also, the cost of manufacturing them is less than a traditional keyboard, which was one reason many of the first generations of home computers, like the Sinclair ZX81 and Atari 400, used them.

-That said, while a membrane keyboard isn’t the best choice for writers, technology has improved since the 1980s, so there are a number of good membrane keyboards for gaming and general use are still available.
+While a membrane keyboard isn’t the best choice for writers, technology has improved since the 1980s, so there are several good membrane keyboards for gaming, and general use is still available.

 What are the disadvantages of a Membrane Keyboard?